ogulcaanozen/movies-web-app/README.md

 # movies-web-app
-This project is an basic imdb-like movie review web application where you can display current movies, watch their trailers and write a review.
+This project is a basic IMDB-like movie review web application where you can display current movies, watch their trailers and write a review.

 # Tech Stack: